 What does it look like?

-Deciduous or semi-evergreen, many-stemmed perennial shrub to 2+ m with straight, hairless round stems (1-2 cm thick) that are hollow and green when young but become woody.
+Deciduous or semi-evergreen, many-stemmed perennial shrub (<2+ m) with straight, hairless round stems (1-2 cm thick) that are hollow and green when young but become woody.
 Heart-shaped (occasionally 5-9 lobed) leaves (4-14 x 2-8 cm) are in opposite pairs on the stem.
-Terminal, drooping spikes (3-8 cm long) of white funnel-shaped flowers (15 mm long) with delicate deep reddish-purple bracts appear from December to May, followed by juicy, dark brownish-purple berries (7-10 mm diameter).
+Terminal, drooping spikes (3-8 cm long) of white funnel-shaped flowers (15 mm long) with delicate deep reddish-purple bracts (Dec-May) are followed by juicy, dark brownish-purple berries (7-10 mm diameter).

 Why is it weedy?

-The few seeds it does produce are well dispersed by birds and water, and new plants quickly form dense thickets.
-It colonises light wells, slips and other gaps, quickly replacing native species that are trying to establish and causing invasion by other exotic species, especially vines by getting rid of native competition.
+Few seeds produced are well dispersed by birds and water, and new plants quickly form dense thickets.
+Colonises light wells, slips and other gaps, quickly replacing native species that are trying to establish and causing invasion by other exotic species, especially vines by getting rid of native competition.
 Tolerates moderate to deep shade, frost, damage, damp, and most soils.
 Not long-lived, so eventually succeeded by other species.

 How does it spread?

 Birds and water disperse seeds.
 Common seed sources include plantation forest, roadsides, disturbed bush, and under hedges.